-We offer support for first and second-year students via a team of professional staff based in the Student Welfare and Professionalism Office in the Stopford Building, led by the Academic Lead for Student Welfare.
+We offer support for first and second-year students via the Student Pastoral Support (SPS) team in the Stopford Building, led by the Academic Lead for Student Welfare.

 We also offer the Year 1 Peer Mentoring scheme (Mummies & Daddies).
 This scheme is very well established and is in place to support first-year students as they arrive in Manchester.
 This scheme is facilitated by trained Year 2 student mentors, plus a small team of Year 3 Student Coordinators.

 In addition, support from a network of academic and administrative staff at the wider University is available.

 Years 3 to 5

 As you move into your Clinical Education Campus, you will be supported by your Hospital Dean and Associate Deans for Student Pastoral Support, together with a local administrative student support team.

 This will give you access to a comprehensive pastoral and academic support system through each of the Hospital Deans’ offices, and you will be able to build a strong relationship with members of the administrative and academic staff in your sector.